๐Ÿ™๏ธPublic Economics

 Why This Matters

 Externalities sit at the heart of why markets fail and why governments intervene in the economy.
-When you're tested on public economics, you're really being asked to demonstrate that you understand when private decisions diverge from social optimality—and externalities are the primary mechanism for that divergence.
+When you're tested on public economics, you're really being asked to demonstrate that you understand when private decisions diverge from social optimality.
 Every policy tool you'll encounter, from Pigouvian taxes to cap-and-trade systems to subsidies, exists because of externalities.

-The key insight isn't just that externalities exist, but how they distort market outcomes.
-Negative externalities lead to overproduction because producers don't bear the full social cost; positive externalities lead to underproduction because producers can't capture the full social benefit.
-Don't just memorize the examples below—know what type of market failure each illustrates and what policy response it suggests.
+The core logic: negative externalities lead to overproduction because producers don't bear the full social cost, while positive externalities lead to underproduction because producers can't capture the full social benefit.
+Don't just memorize the examples below.
+Know what type of market failure each illustrates and what policy response it suggests.

 By Direction of Impact: Positive vs. Negative